ampats2008/another-movie-db/README.md

 I used this custom hook by Vercel to simplify my CSR code on the */shows* and */movies* pages.
 I used it to create a custom hook, *useGetTVOrMovies.tsx*, which would fetch the data for `<Page />` and refetch the data if necessary.
 In my case, it allowed me to easily implement pagination, error handling, and loading state; however, it also provides more built-in features / optimizations which I haven't explored yet.
 See the [useSWR website](https://swr.vercel.app/) for more information.

 ### My Custom Hooks
-For this project, I created a couple custom hooks to make my code cleaner and to make my logic reusable for future projects.
+For this project, I created a few custom hooks to make my code cleaner and to make my logic reusable for future projects.
 Here are a couple of them:
 - *useFunctionOnTimer(Function, FnArgs[], Mins)* - This hook takes a function, an array of its arguments, and a time interval in minutes.
 It will execute the function on every pass of the time interval.
 It's pretty simple, but it allows you to remove a fairly sizeable useEffect block from your code.
 - *useMovieTVSearch()* - This hook provides the logic behind any search bar created on my app (there are two of them).
 It returns a piece of state (searchTerm, setSearchTerm), a ref to the search bar (searchInputRef), and a FormSubmit-EventHandler (handleSearch).
 This hook allowed me to display two visually distinct search bars in two different components, but have them behave the exact same way.